enrich-data/enrich-api-node/README.md

 // Make sure to replace 'user_id' and 'secret_key' with your tokens var client = new Graphmob("user_id", "secret_key");
 ```

+## Data Discovery

+**When Graphmob doesn't know about a given data point, eg. an email that was never enriched before, it launches a discovery.
+Discoveries can take a few seconds, and sometimes more than 10 seconds.**

+This library implements a retry logic with a timeout if the discovery takes too long, or if the item wasn't found.

+Thus, you can expect some requests, especially the Enrich requests, to take more time than expected.
+This is normal, and is not a performance issue on your side, or on our side.
+Under the hood, when you request a data point (eg. enrich a person given an email) that doesn't yet exist in our databases, the Graphmob API returns the HTTP response `102 Processing`.
+Then, this library will poll the enrich resource for results, with intervals of a few seconds.
+The API will return `404 Not Found` as the discovery is still processing and no result is yet known at this point.
+Once a result is found, the API will reply with `200 OK` and discovered data.
+If the discovery fails and no data can be aggregated for this email, the library aborts the retry after some time (less than 20 seconds), and returns a `not_found` error.

 ## Resource Methods